What Is CPAP Mask?

 CPAP, short for continuous positive airway pressure, is a treatment option for patients who suffer from breathing problems during sleep, commonly prescribed for the treatment of snoring and sleep apnea.
-The CPAP mask, also known as a sleep apnea mask or snoring mask, is a full face device that opens the patient’s airway.
-Connected to the mask, a CPAP Los Angeles machine supplies oxygen through a small tube.
-The positive airway pressure system ensures that the patient’s airway remains open during sleep, and breathing is unobstructed throughout the night.
+The CPAP mask, also known as a sleep apnea mask or snoring mask, is either a full face device or an over the nose mask that keeps the patient’s airway open by using air pressure.

 A CPAP sleep apnea mask is used to treat the following conditions:

 - Central Sleep Apnea (Incorrect Brain Signals for Breathing)